oarabiledev/roseview/README.md

-# 🔥RoseView (v0.1.9)
+# 🔥RoseView (v0.2.0)

-Roseview is a client side framework, designed to simplify the creation of single page applications and mulitipage applications.
-Roseview uses the android model and mixes it with the html model.
+Roseview is a client side framework, designed to simplify the creation of single page applications.

-- RoseView uses the concept of layouts
-- RoseView uses hashbased routing for quicker navigation and file based routing for views with many elements

 ## 🚀 Getting Started

-You can also install roseview in node by :
+You can also install roseview in by :

 ```bash
 npm install roseview
 ```

 After that the next step is to use the cli tool to create a new project.